 - Inelastic demand- The prices in these markets do not affect the demands as they do not change much

-- Quick fluctuation in demand- Since businesses prefer to buy at the lowest prices, an increase in prices decreases the products purchases since high price selling products do not sell well in the market
+- Quick fluctuation in demand- Since businesses prefer to buy at the lowest prices, an increase in prices decreases products purchases since high-price-selling products do not sell well in the market

-- Professional purchasing units- Due to the need of maintaining a high level of professionalism, the purchasing process is very detail-oriented.
+- Professional purchasing units- Due to the need to maintain a high level of professionalism, the purchasing process is very detail-oriented.

 - Has a formalized buying process- The purchasing process involves following the organization’s protocol and the complete chain of command